 Wings – With A Little Luck

 I like the optimistic sentiment in this one but the overall feel is definitely one of sadness isn’t it?
-Like realising that one day you’ll be big enough to knock several shades of shite out of your head-master but in the mean-time he’s a good five stone heavier than you and he’s the one holding the strap.
+Like realising that one day you’ll be big enough to knock several shades of shite out of your head-master but in the mean-time he’s a good five stone heavier than you and he’s the one holding the leather strap.
 Mr Reddy, if you’re reading this, you were the bully, not me (you cretinous little man) *gets closure*

 Boomtown Rats – Rat Trap

 Slightly veering away from the spooky/cosmic vibes of the other tunes, this sax-driven new waver still managed to add a frisson of panic to the morning commute with it’s claustrophobic message.
 Ironically enough I Don’t Like Mondays had the opposite effect on my nerves as I somewhat enjoyed the notion that one kid had had the balls to start spraying their playground with lead.
 I bet they tried to make her do country-dancing too, big up yourself Brenda Ann Spencer, you mad, mad bitch.

 Not helped by sharing the same title as the horror flick where Sissy Spacek drops some serious telekinetic science on her prom-night tormentors Cliff’s harrowing tale is all about his quest for a missing lady.
 Excuse my French Clifford but if she’s from Bradford she’s fucked, this is 1979 and Sutcliffe is still on the loose.
 Not even the Floral Dance can pull us out of this one.